DANC 105 Introduction to Performance Studies

 DANC 270C Studio: Modern Partnering

 Contemporary partnering skills, including contact improvisation skills, weight sharing, spatial and physical relationships, and personal responsibility, are combined with modern dance technique.
-Recommended background: sufficient experience in dance
+Recommended background: previous dance experience.
+Open to first-year students.

 DANC 270D Studio: Repertory Styles

-This advanced modern technique course explores a variety of approaches to modern dance training and practice as experienced with different guest teachers throughout the semester.
-Recommended background: sufficient experience in dance.
+This intermediate/advanced contemporary technique course explores a variety of approaches to contemporary dance training and practice as experienced with different artists-in-residence with the Bates Dance Festival.
+Recommended background: experience in dance.

 DANC 270E Studio: Jazz I